gubanotorious/webhook-proxy/README.md

 After starting the proxy, hit https://[publishedurlandport]/api/webhook to route a test message through to your desired endpoint

 #### Disclaimer:
 This is not intended to be a solution to be used in a production environment.
-This is intended for sandbox testing when there is a hard requirement of a valid SSL secured webhook endpoint.
+This is intended for third-party sandbox testing when there is a hard requirement of a valid SSL secured webhook endpoint to send requests to.